Kenyan pastoralists hit by drought call on govt to come to their rescue | Africanews

 Kenya

-**Kenyan farmers are calling on the government to come to their rescue as they lose their livestock to one of the worst droughts in decades.
+Farmers in southern Kenya are calling on the government to come to their rescue as they lose their livestock to one of the worst droughts in decades.

 Feeble cows with ribcages protruding from their sides.
 Such is the painful sight that herders face at this livestock market in Kajiado, southern Kenya.